microsoft/k12/README.md

 Educators can [register](https://www.imaginecup.com/junior) through June 12, 2020.

 ### Microsoft Learn for Students
-Master new concepts at your speed and on your schedule.
+Learn new concepts at your speed and on your schedule.
 Start here to develop practical skills through fun, interactive modules and paths.
 Plus, educators can get access to Microsoft classroom materials and curriculum.
 Check out all of the Microsoft Learn [paths and resources](http://aka.ms/learnforstudents).

 ## Azure for Students Starter
 A free Azure account with access to educational services and no credit card required to sign up.
 You can learn more about